+2.0 mm (0.079 inch)

-- T3.7.1 Minimum Wall Thickness: Aluminum Tubing 3.0 mm (0.118 inch) - T3.7.2 The equivalent yield strength must be considered in the "as-welded" condition, (Reference: WELDING ALUMINUM (latest Edition) by the Aluminum Association, or THE WELDING HANDBOOK, Volume 4, 7th Ed., by The American Welding Society), unless the team demonstrates and shows proof that the frame has been properly solution heat treated and artificially aged. - T3.7.3 Should aluminum tubing be solution heat-treated and age hardened to increase its strength after welding; the team must supply sufficient documentation as to how the process was performed.
-This includes, but is not limited to, the heat-treating facility used, the process applied, and the fixturing used.
+WELDING HANDBOOK, Volume 4, 7th Ed., by The American Welding Society), unless the team demonstrates and shows proof that the frame has been properly solution heat treated and artificially aged.

+T3.7.3 Should aluminum tubing be solution heat-treated and age hardened to increase its strength after welding; the team must supply sufficient documentation as to how the process was performed.
+This includes, but is not limited to, the heat-treating facility used, the process applied, and the fixture used.